djalbat/reaction-with-style/README.md

 There is no great secret to the `retrieveClassName()` function, by the way.
 Elements in the virtual DOM keep references to their corresponding components in order to call their lifecycle methods, for one thing.
-The `retrieveClassName()` function simply makes use of this reference in order to destructure the right component:
+The `retrieveClassName()` function simply makes use of this reference in order to destructure the right component function or class:

 ```js
 function retrieveClassName(element) {